Sundown (novel): Plot

 Chal attends the University of Oklahoma initially alongside Running Elk and Sun-on-His-Wings, but they both drop out after refusing to be paddled to join a fraternity despite being talented members of the football team.
 Chal accepts the paddling and joins the fraternity, but feels alienated at the University and frequently goes on walks by himself through nature.
 Despite feeling alienated, Chal frequently attends social events and dances while going on dates with the popular Blo Daubeney.
 When Chal returns home for the summer he finds Running Elk is now a drunk and Sun-on-His-Wings has converted to the Native American Church and only participates in their dances and peyote ceremonies.
 He talks with his mother about the potential of the United States entering World War I and she suggests he join as a cavalryman.
 Chal replies to his mother that he will instead become a pilot in the war and "shall fly in the air, like a bird."

 While riding through the Osage Hills he runs into his geology professor, Mr. Granville, and the pair converse while birdwatching.
 Afterwards, Chal invites Granville to lunch at his family's ranch.
-They meet the tenant farmers, Cal Carroll and Mrs. Carroll, who live on the ranch and eat lunch together while Cal questions Granville his home in England.
+They meet the tenant farmers, Cal Carroll and Mrs. Carroll, who live on the ranch and eat lunch together while Cal questions Granville about his home in England.
 Afterward Chal returns to the University.
 Mr. Granville gives him a letter of introduction to a Captain and encourages hims join the United States Army Air Service.
 That night, he packs his bags at the fraternity house, leaves a note saying "I guess I am going to fly," and goes to join the army.

 Chal attends the six-week ground school and easily passes while many of his cohorts struggle to get through the classes with passing scores and fail out, including an All-American.
 He's initially trained by Metz at the flight school in two pilot planes, but he is killed when one of his students makes a mistake.
 Chal is curtly informed of Metz death by his replacement, a lieutenant, and quickly moves on to the solo flying school.
 He runs into now Major Granville, moves onto night flying school, and then is made an instructor at the night school.